Search

 The administration should set itself up effectively for the special tasks

-The municipalities’ ability to act is jeopardized by their burden of core tasks.
+However, the municipalities’ ability to act is endangered by their burden of core tasks.
 This is because municipalities are understaffed in many places and there is a lack of standards for the urgent implementation of infrastructure projects.

 The money alone will therefore not be enough to achieve the investment targets.
 The administration should create capacities to receive the funds and spend them in a targeted manner.
 It should create internal structures that allow it to act quickly.
 And the administration should speed up planning, awarding and construction.
 What is the exception today should become the rule for the creation of essential infrastructure.